mrmikeo/nodeqreditapi/README.md

 [![https://telegram.me/@MrMike_O](https://img.shields.io/badge/💬%20Telegram-MrMike__O-blue.svg)](https://telegram.me/@MrMike_O)

-A Promised NodeJS Module for connecting with the Qredit V2 API
+A Promised NodeJS Module for connecting with the Qredit V2 API  (.. and other Chains forked from Ark v2)

 A Full Integration Guide for both QreditAPI and QAE can be found here:  [Qredit Integration Guide](https://github.com/mrmikeo/nodeqreditintegration)